mechevarria/ocp-sso/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-To get started with Angular 5, this is an excellent official [tutorial](https://angular.io/tutorial)
+To get started with Angular, this is an excellent official [tutorial](https://angular.io/tutorial)

 More help on the Patternfly/NG [components](http://www.patternfly.org/patternfly-ng/#/action)

 Dropdown components were created using [ng-bootstrap](https://ng-bootstrap.github.io/#/home)

-Breadcrumb component used was [ngx-breadcrumbs](https://github.com/McNull/ngx-breadcrumbs)
+Breadcrumb component used was [ngx-breadcrumbs](https://github.com/exalif/angular-libs/tree/master/projects/exalif/ngx-breadcrumbs)

 Other projects included with Angular are [RxJS](https://www.learnrxjs.io/) and [TypeScript](https://www.typescriptlang.org/docs/home.html)